 of this family name include: Pendle, Penthill, Penderell, Pemble and others.

 Early Notables of the Pentholl family (pre 1700)

-Another 31 words (2 lines of text) are included under the topic Early Pentholl Notables in all our PDF Extended History products and printed products wherever possible.
+.
+"His acquirements in various branches of learning were very remarkable.
+It would seem that his labours and studies...
+Another 228 words (16 lines of text) are included under the topic Early Pentholl Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pentholl family to Ireland

 Some of the Pentholl family moved to Ireland